DISCERNING READERS

 Alfred P. Sloan Jr.

-A Review of "My Years with General Motors"
+A Review of Alfred P. Sloan's "My Years with General Motors"

-This single paragraph summarizes the book and why a business leader should read it: the concept of coordinated decentralization.
+The following single paragraph summarizes the theme of Alfred P. Sloan's "My Years With General Motors."
+It describes why a business leader should read the book to grasp the concept and benefits of coordinated decentralization:

 A Review of "My Years with General Motors" by Alfred P. Sloan Jr.